J.T. McDaniel Official Site

 It was at Mare Island that O’Kane left Argonaut, reassigned to the then under construction USS Wahoo as executive officer.
 He would hold that job during Wahoo’s first five war patrols.

 Wahoo would become one of the two or three best known American submarines of World War II.
-O”Kane writes that, at first, this didn’t seem likely to be the case.
-Wahoo’s first commanding officer, Marvin Kennedy, comes across as perhaps a little too much of what we would now call a micro-manager.
-He was also, possibly, a bit too much by-the-book, where it would soon be recognized that submarines accomplished more with commanders who were more willing to take risks and go with their instincts.
-One result was that O’Kane found himself looking over the officer of the deck’s (OOD) shoulder far more than he really needed to, at his captain insistence, while rarely getting sufficient rest himself.
-Kennedy also tended to ignore his XO’s advice.
-This is a captain prerogative, but O”Kane clearly felt he would have been better off listening, and that opportunities were missed.
+O’Kane writes that, at first, this didn’t seem likely to be the case.
+Wahoo’s first commanding officer, Marvin Kennedy, comes across as perhaps a little too much of what we would now call a micro-

 Kennedy, it should be noted, recognized his own limitations, and was apparently as surprised as anyone when he found himself still in command on Wahoo’s second war patrol.
 This time they had a passenger, Dudley W. “Mush” Morton, who was riding along on a PCO (Prospective Commanding Officer) cruise.
-Morton was there to observe, and to get used to the day-to-day and combat operations of a fleet type submarine, after which he would receive his own command.
+Morton was there to observe, and to get used to the day-

 That command turned out to be Wahoo.
-Morton took command for her third war patrol, and would remain in that job for the rest of Wahoo’s career.
-Morton, according to O”Kane, was a completely different type of commanding officer than Kennedy.
+Morton took command for her third war patrol, and would continue to command her for the rest of Wahoo’s career.
+Morton, according to O’Kane, was a completely different type of commanding officer than Kennedy.
 While Kennedy tended to caution and was very likely overly concerned with the possibility of being detected, Morton was aggressive almost to the point of recklessness.
 He figured the job of a submarine was to sink enemy shipping, and that job entailed the possibility of being detected and attacked.